 So I am here today to say that I am screwing with tradition.
 And at the same time trying to top Alton Brown's recipe.
 Sacrilegious you say.
 I would say I am simply trying to make good eats (notice the lowercase letters to apply I am not referring specifically to the Food Network show with the same name 🙂 )

 I am very fortunate to live in a great fruit state.
 Here in Michigan we have the opportunity to pick our own fruit throughout the late spring and summer.
-So far this year I have already picked strawberries, Saskatoon berries, mulberries, tart cherries, apricots, and blueberries.
+So far this year I have already picked strawberries, Saskatoon berries (you could use them to make a buckle too), mulberries, tart cherries, apricots, and blueberries.

 Michigan is one of the top blueberry producing states in the nation.
 I have plenty of options to go to pick my own.
 We love to take the kids picking as it is some of the most kid friendly u-picking your going to do.
 The kids can reach the fruit standing up without the need for a ladder.
 There are also no thorns to worry about.

 Here are some more blueberry posts you'll want to check out